metosin/mcp-toolkit/doc/using-the-library.md

 ## How to use the library

-The process is best described in the `example-server` and `example-client` projects which are well commented.
+The process is best described in the `example-server-stdio` and `example-client-stdio` projects which are well commented.

 It boils down to this: